-13.1.5 Fencing Return/Gate
+13.1.6 FENCING RETURN/GATE

 Fencing return is a gate or fence that links the internal boundary fencing to the dwelling and is visible from public view.
 Dwellings not spanning the full width of the lot frontage must provide a fence or gate to connect the dwelling to the side fence.
-Fencing must be of the same specifications as the Side and Rear Fencing (refer 13.2) and no higher than its adjoining boundary fence.
+Fencing must be of the same specifications as the Side Fencing (refer 13.2), no higher than its adjoining boundary fence, and set back at least one (1) metre from the main building line.

-13.1.6 Fences on a slope
+13.1.7 REAR FENCING